prodevshub/community-blog/src/Components/Button/readme.md

 ---

-1. To use you can go to [https://getbootstrap.com/docs/4.3/components/buttons/]()  for examles
+1. To use you can go to [https://getbootstrap.com/docs/4.3/components/buttons/]()  for examples
 2. and prefix "cust-" to the standart Bootstrap Buttons style name.
 For example if you need red button use ` cust-btn cust-btn-danger` button style name

 ---